package-chain/research/whitepaper.md

 For adding traceability from packages and version control to derivations two future additions are proposed.

-## Version control
-With the current system there is no method of tracing ipfs source releases back to a version control system.
-There is a technical limitation that needs to be overcome.
-Current version control systems like git allow having objects of arbitrary size making encoding it into ipfs blocks problematic.
-A version control system suitable for ipfs should be designed.
-A method of associating entries in an incremental build cache with commits could improve build times further.

 ## Package registry
 To trace a derivation back to a package definition a generic package registry is required.
 To make a package registry generic we can delegate creating